 The Community Care Grant Fund is one of six categories that employees can support on the Duke Community Giving side of the Doing Good in the Neighborhood campaign, which also collects employee donations to United Way of the Greater Triangle.

 This grant cycle awarded the last of Community Care Grant funds raised during the 2009-10 Doing Good in the Neighborhood campaign.
-Duke’s Office of Durham and Regional Affairs will call for 2010-11 Community Care Grant applications this summer.
+Duke’s Office of Durham and Community Affairs will call for 2010-11 Community Care Grant applications this summer.
 That cycle will give preference to organizations nominated by volunteers who are Duke employees.